jekil/hardentheworld/Applications/OpenSSH/index.rst

     auth required pam_google_authenticator.so

 Now SSH logins will require a private key, and after it will additionally require an OTP token.
+Log in as the user you’ll be logging in with remotely and run the *google-authenticator* command to create a secret key for that user.
+Restart SSH deamon.

 Restrict IP Listen Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^